GitFrog/git-training/lesson-5/01_LEC_Lesson5.md

 [[_TOC_]]

-## Learning Objectives
+## By the end of this module, you will be able to:

-1. Understand the output of `git diff` and common options to it
+1. Understand the output of `git diff`
-2. Understand the use-case for `git stash`
+2. Undertand how to compare changes that are unstaged, staged, and committed

 ## Keeping track of changes